bpoconnor/paramap/README.md

 paramap was an R package, previously on GitHub, with factor analysis-related functions and datasets for assessing dimensionality.

-The package is now on the R CRAN site under a new name, "EFA.dimensions":
+The package is now on the R CRAN site under a new name, "EFA.dimensions"

 https://cran.r-project.org/web/packages/EFA.dimensions/index.html